sjswartz7/test_ehri_francearchives/README.md

 - Instructions for retrieving RiC-O metadata in RDF/XML at the collection level via a SPARQL endpoint on the FranceArchives website

-- SPARQL queries previously used on the FranceArchives site.
-These are evolving and will be improved over time while working with the endpoint
+- SPARQL query previously used on the FranceArchives site.
+Evolving/streamlining: these will be improved over time while working with the endpoint.

 - Attribution for FranceArchives added via XSLT

-- OAI-PMH instructions for retrieving EAD metadata at the collection level and importing it to the EHRI portal

 - Individual archives' XSLT mappings for the OAI-PMH URL sets added to the EHRI portal's EAD Conversion Tool (ECT).
 These are in-progress and future XSLT will vary and need adaptation depending on the archive.